musa2333/GOF/README.md

    example is show the tree structure

 ### 15.iterator design pattern
-   example is creating an iterator to loop the fuits in basket
+   example is creating an iterator to loop the fruits in basket

+### 16.Singleton design pattern
+   example is initialize two class based singleton method and compare their hash